115+ Free PTOE Practice Questions

 How hard is the PTOE exam?

-The PTOE is considered one of the most challenging traffic engineering exams.
+The PTOE is a demanding senior-level exam: 66% of candidates passed in 2025, down from a long-run average near 80%.
 It requires deep knowledge across six domains and the ability to apply engineering principles to real-world traffic scenarios.
 Most candidates study 3-5 months.

 What are the prerequisites for the PTOE?

-You must hold a current PE license and have at least 4 years of professional traffic operations engineering experience.
+You must hold a current and valid PE license (or limited license) issued by a state, province, or other governmental body, and have at least 4 years of professional traffic operations engineering experience.
 The PE license is mandatory for practice in the US, Canada, or other licensing jurisdictions.

 Is the PTOE exam open book?